Gayley007/02240340_WEB101_PA1/webtoon-app/README.md

 ### 🛠️ Installation

 1. **Clone the Repository**:
-   Clone the repository to your local machine using the command:
+   Clone the repository using the command:
    ```sh
    git clone
    cd webtoon-app